-- Official transcripts from all academic institutions attended. - Four letters of reference at least two must be academic, one may come from a pastor or religious leader in your community, and one may come from a supervisor or friend. - An autobiographical statement, as guided by the questions stated within the application form. - A current resume. - A two-page statement of proposed focus of study, as guided by the application instructions. - TOEFL (Test of English as a Foreign Language) scores are required of applicants for whom English is not a first language.
+- Official transcripts from all academic institutions attended. - Four letters of reference at least two must be academic, one may come from a pastor or religious leader in your community, and one may come from a supervisor or friend. - Written materials, including an autobiographical statement, as directed for the degree program. - TOEFL (Test of English as a Foreign Language) scores are required of applicants for whom English is not a first language.
 The exam must be completed no more than two years prior to application.
-The TOEFL may only be waived if the applicant has completed another degree, in English, in the US.
+The TOEFL may be waived only if the applicant has completed another degree, in English, in the US.